 - In a separate medium bowl, cream the butter and sugar together until light and fluffy.
 Add the egg, then vanilla, and beat until combined.

-- Add 1/3 of the flour mixture, beat until just combined.
-Add 1/2 of the buttermilk, beat until combined.
-Repeat once more, ending with the last 1/3 of the flour mixture.
+- Add 1/2 of the flour mixture, beat until just combined.
+Add the buttermilk, beat until combined, then add the remaining flour mixture and beat until just combined.
+A few small pockets of flour are ok.

 - Gently fold blueberries into the batter.